icheft/Secure-Person2Person-P2P-Micropayment-System/README.md

 ## Mechanism for Secure Transmission

-Say `alice pays 2000 to bob`, the transaction can be divided into following steps:

-1. alice generates transaction notification message `[alice#2000#bob]`
++ public key will be sent to client when a client connect to a server
++ client will use the public key to encrypt the message and send it back to the server
++ server will use `private_decrypt` to decrypt the message with its private key
-2. alice encrypts the message with her own private key and sends the 256-byte ciphertext to bob
++ server will encrypt the message with its private key
-3. bob receives the encrypted message, he will use alice's public key to decrypt the message
++ server will send the message to the client, the client will have to use its public key to decrypt the message
-4. bob now has the original message, he will now notify the server an incoming transaction message by sending a `TRANSACTION` message encrypted with his private key (*can be implemented to a less strict encryption than asymmetric encryption*)
-5. bob will then use his own private key to encrypt the original transaction message and sends another 256-byte ciphertext to the server
-6. server receives the encrypted message, it then decrypted the message with bob's public key (server will not have to check that the message is from alice to bob; bob has already checked that by decrypting the message with alice's public key)
++ transaction between peer A and peer B:
+    + if A wants to send a message to B
+    + A will encrypt the message with B's public key
+    + A will send the message to B
+    + B will decrypt the message with its private key
-7. server will then return the transfer status message to alice encrypted with server's private key
+    + B will send the message to server, using server's public key to encrypt the message
-8. when alice receives the encrypted message, it can decrypt with server's pubilc key

-In general, the entire system is designed in the same fashion.

 <!-- DONE -->